openstad/openstad-docs/manual/miscellaneous/warnings.md

 ### Voting type is not set to likes in  site settings but liking is turned on in resource overview

 ### a resource representation widget won't work untill the page type is set to resource and a type of resource is selected, this can be fixed in page settings on the bottom of the page.

+###  this template will only work properly with idea resource